Introduction to PostgreSQL Superuser

 Explanation

 In the above example, we use a create role statement to create a user.
-In this example, we created a john user with it who has a different privilege.
-First, we assign a superuser role to john users; we also give permission to create a database, login and create a role, etc. We also provide a connection limit and password with a valid date of the password.
+In this example, we created a John user with it who has a different privilege.
+First, we assign a superuser role to John users; we also permit creating a database, logging in, creating a role, etc. We also provide a connection limit and password with a valid password date.
 Illustrate the end result of the above declaration by using the use of the following snapshot.

-Suppose we have an existing user, and we want to change the user’s role, which means we assign the superuser roles to specific users; at that time, we use the following syntax.
-Let’s see how we can assign superuser roles to exist users using the following syntax.
+Suppose we have an existing user and want to change the user’s role, which means we assign the superuser roles to specific users; at that time, we use the following syntax.
+Using the following syntax, let’s see how to assign superuser roles to existing users.

 Syntax